sv410/student-mentor-project/README.md

 - Search for mentors based on specific criteria.
 - Schedule mentoring sessions and track them.
 - Manage user profiles effectively.
+#License
+This project is licensed under the MIT License - see the LICENSE file for details.

+#Acknowledgements
+Special thanks to the contributors and the open-source community.